Bulgaria

 The Team

-• Krastina Panayotova (PhD in Archaeology), Associate Professor and Head of the Department of Classical Archaeology at NAIM-BAS
+• Krastina Panayotova (PhD in Classical Archaeology), Associate Professor and Head of the Department of Classical Archaeology at NAIM-BAS

 • Teodora Bogdanova (PhD in Classical Archaeology), Department of Classical Archaeology at NAIM-BAS